-Well known for its floating villages and gardens and the unique lifestyle of the local Intha people, with their living communities based entirely on the water, the picturesque Inle Lake in western Shan State, is a remarkable place on your first visit to Myanmar.
+Well known for its floating villages and gardens and the unique lifestyle of the local Intha people, with their living communities based entirely on the water, the picturesque Inle Lake Myanmar in western Shan State, is a remarkable place on your first Myanmar tours.

 With no sidewalks or roads to speak of, locals and travelers alike get around in one-person-wide wooden boats outfitted with outboard propellers, which emit a noisy whine when at full throttle and can be lowered and raise based on the water levels, life on the shallow, 13.5-mile freshwater lake is utterly captivating.
 Rustic single- and two-storey wooden stilt houses’ villages straddle active waterways.
 On the lake are the fishermen working by using a mesmerizing one-legged paddling technique that cannot be seen anywhere else in the world.
 Based on an aquabiotic system in use since the 1960s, hydroponic tomato farming is also big here.
 It is simply sublime to cruise along channels hemmed in by floating gardens.